Asabeneh/30-Days-Of-JavaScript/04_Day/04_day_conditionals.md

 // No need for a rain coat.
 ```

 The above condition is false, therefore the else block was executed.
-How about if our condition is more than two, we will use *ele if* conditions.
+How about if our condition is more than two, we will use *else if* conditions.

 ### If else if else